Nyc0/nextjs-blog/posts/First-draft.md

 3. cv.js
     1. Awards TODO: Load data from json file
     2. Clean JSON, item not display will be removed
+4. Use branches and pull requests
-4. Learn how to scrap dynamic websites
+5. Learn how to scrap dynamic websites